sqfmi/watchy-cases/zoidy/ReadMe.md

 This incomplete draft is still missing binding pins and screws.
 It could use some engineering improvements and needs some aesthetic refinement.
 It's more of a design concept at this point, regardless I hope you find it interesting.

-Zoidy © 2021 by Rajendra Serber is licensed under Attribution 4.0 International
+Zoidy © 2021 by Rajendra Serber is licensed under Attribution 4.0 International.
+Use this for whatever you like, just include an atribution.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/